-43601. (a) The department, in collaboration with the California Farm to School Child Nutrition Improvement Program implemented pursuant to Article 3 (commencing with Section 9100) of Chapter 10 of Part 6 of the Education Code, shall, to the extent funding is available, provide outreach and technical assistance to farmers and others in the agricultural industry seeking to establish or participate in a Farm to School program.
+(1) Provide outreach and technical assistance to farmers and others in the agricultural industry seeking to establish or participate in a Farm to School program.
 The outreach and assistance shall emphasize voluntary local workshops and training sessions where farmers can receive hands-on advice and training on opportunities and strategies to sell and market their farm fresh products more directly to schools.
-Training sessions shall promote farmers working with 14 schools to market the farm fresh products that are offered in the cafeteria and offer hands-on nutrition education through activities 17 such as, but not limited to, farm visits, agricultural demonstrations, and farmer visits to schools.
+Training sessions shall promote farmers working with schools to market the farm fresh products that are offered in the cafeteria and offer hands-on nutrition education through activities such as, but not limited to, farm visits, agricultural demonstrations, and farmer visits to schools.

-- (b) The department may, at its sole discretion, contract with including qualified organizations, organizations with demonstrated expertise in implementing Farm to School programs, for general or specialized services to implement this chapter, including personnel, marketing, public relations, training, research, evaluation, and administration. - (c) To the extent feasible, the department shall make the outreach and technical assistance information provided pursuant to this section available through the department's Internet Web site.
+- (2) Work with the United States Department of Defense to establish in California a DoD Farm to School program, as described in paragraph (1) of subdivision (a) of Section 9108 of the Education Code, and assist commodity growers in overcoming their barriers to participation in the program. - (b) The department may, at its sole discretion, contract with qualified organizations, including organizations with demonstrated expertise in implementing Farm to School programs, for general or specialized services to implement this chapter, including personnel, marketing, public relations, training, research, evaluation, and administration. - (c) To the extent feasible, the department shall make the outreach and technical assistance information provided pursuant to this section available through the department's Internet Web site.